 An appraisal can cost anywhere from $250 to $1,000 depending on the size of the home and any complications that arise.

-Interest rates fluctuate over time, but currently hover around 5%.
-That means you’ll be charged around 5% of the loan value every year – but you won’t need to pay this immediately.
+Interest rates fluctuate over time but if, for example, your rate is 5%, that means you’ll be charged 5% of the loan value every year – but you won’t need to pay this immediately.
 Instead, it will be assessed at the end of your loan term or when you sell the home.

 Here’s an example.
 If your home is valued at $350,000, you might expect to pay the following origination fee: